 Education and awareness

 Early detection leads to more effective treatment and can save lives, which is why Breast Cancer Care WA places a strong emphasis on educating the community about breast cancer.
-With one in nine women being diagnosed with breast cancer in their lifetime, educating the community is paramount.
+With one in eight women being diagnosed with breast cancer in their lifetime, educating the community is paramount.

 Early detection saves lives, so be breast aware!